 As soon as I became eligible in 2007, I became a Certified Professional Electrologist (CPE).
-Certification occurs through testing by a national organization and is supported by continuing education.
+Board Certification occurs through testing by a national organization and is supported by continuing education.
 A CPE has exceeded their original training.
 I am one of a few CPE's on Long Island.

 Prior to starting my practice on Long Island I worked for several years in a reputable office on 5th Avenue in Manhattan.